semrush/intergalactic/website/docs/components/tooltip/tooltip-api.md

 tabs: Design('tooltip'), A11y('tooltip-a11y'), API('tooltip-api'), Example('tooltip-code'), Changelog('tooltip-changelog')
 ---

-`Tooltip` package contains three components: `Tooltip`, `Hint` and `DescriptionTooltip`.
-Use the correct component to ensure best usability and accessibility.
+`Tooltip` package contains three components for different use cases:

+1. Use `Hint` if you only need to display element's label on hover/focus.
+2. Use `Tooltip` to display additional information for an interactive element on hover/focus (e.g. a short description for a button or a link).
+3. Use `DescriptionTooltip` for the [Informer pattern](../../patterns/informer/informer), i.e. if the trigger's only function is to show the tooltip, or if your tooltip must contain several paragraphs and/or interactive elements.
+This type of tooltip is triggered by click/Enter/Space.

 ## Tooltip

-Use `Tooltip` to display additional information for a trigger with a visible name.

 ```jsx
 import Tooltip from 'intergalactic/tooltip';